Rules of the supermarket

 Considering that the quality and diversity are taken care of, you can promote your Dreamstime portfolio on social media, on your personal website, in some forums, but also directly to partners and clients of your own.
 The more direct links to your images, the better.
 Yes, I know it sounds a bit weird, why would you prefer to advertise your Dreamstime images directly to clients, and still pay a commission to the agency?
 The answer is simple, and it’s right above this paragraph: hot brands get better placement.
 Hot images get better placement in the search engines, internal or external.
 Any sale could help you sell more.
 Any missed sale could make you sell less.
 It’s all relative, of course, but you get the idea.

 And speaking of promotion, it’s very important not to confuse it with spam.
 Promoting is providing a link to someone who’s actually looking for it.
 Spam is flooding people with links when they don’t need it at all.
 Promoting is sharing your photos on your own social media accounts.
 Spam is posting those photos to other pages or groups when no one was asking for them.
-Sometimes, it’s a thin line between promotion and spam, but if you can keep in mind that spam is hurting both you and the agency, and promotion is helping, you should be alright.
+Sometimes, it’s a thin line between promotion and spam, but if you can keep in mind that spam hurts both you and the agency and that promotion helps, you should be alright.

 I’ve found collections and blogs to be great promoting tools, when done right.
 And, if you’re using them just to promote your own photos, you’re probably not doing it right.
 I’ve learned that collections attract a lot of exposure, but only if the images included are very good and diverse.
 Best practice is to create a large collection on a particular subject and include two or three of your best photos on that subject.
 Creating a collection with 50 of your photos and 5 other users’ images will be obvious self-promotion, so the visitors will leave faster than they came over.